ga-dc/wdi5/w11/readme.md

 ### Computer Science

+- Define "algorithm"
 - Identify what Big-O time-complexity measures
-- Define "algorithm"
-- Predict the time-complexity of a particular algorithm
 - Give an example of a divide-and-conquer algorithm
+- Predict the time-complexity of a given algorithm
 - Describe a few basic data structures by listing three traits of each
 - Identify the time-complexity of search for a particular data structure